3-PEAT NATIONAL CHAMPIONS!!!!!!!!!

-The Montverde Academy Varsity Basketball team has attained some impressive results in the past few seasons, which include winning the National Championship in 2013.
-Finishing the season ranked #1 in all major National polls (USAToday & ESPN FAB 50).
-Traditionally being nationally ranked and credited for sending over 50 players on to the collegiate level via scholarship, the past 9 years.
-The team has finished each of the past 4 seasons ranked among the top 10 teams in America according to the final 2013 ESPN Rise/Powerade Fab 50 Boys National Basketball Rankings and USA Today.
-Last season, the Eagles were invited to the 2013 ESPN National High School Basketball Invitational (www.nhsihoops.com), where they played against St. Benedict's (NJ) in the championship game, which was televised live on the ESPN network.
-The Eagles WON the Championship as the clock expired with Jalyn Patterson knocking down a 3pt field goal.
-The 2012-2013 season also included Championships in our own Invitational (MAIT), The City of Palms Classic, handing Lone Peak (Utah) their only loss, 66-45 in the Championship game,
+The Montverde Academy Varsity Basketball team has attained some impressive results in the past few seasons, which include repeating as National Championship for the third consecutive year in a row (2012-15) Finishing the season again ranked #1 in all major National polls (USAToday & ESPN FAB 50).
+Traditionally being nationally ranked and credited for sending over 65 players on to the collegiate level via scholarship, the past 10 years.
+The Eagles have finished each of the past 6 seasons ranked among the top 10 teams in America according to the final 2014 ESPN Rise/Powerade Fab 50 Boys National Basketball Rankings and USA Today.
+At the close of th3 2014-15 season, the Eagles were invited to the 2014-15 Dick’s Sporting Goods National Tournament (www.dicksnationaltournament.com), where we played against Oak Hill (VA.) in the championship game, which was played at Madison Square Garden and televised live on the ESPN network.
+The Eagles WON the Championship in convincing fashion leading by as many as 23 points in the contest, winning by a score of 71-62.
+The 2013-2014 season also included Championships in our own Invitational (MAIT), The City of Palms Classic and The Bass Pro Tournament of Champions.

 To be a member of the MVA Varsity Basketball Program, players must perform well both academically and athletically with an appreciation and focus on hard work and the desire to grow spiritually, physically, and intellectually as a person.
 Upon completion of their MVA career, student/athletes will be a full NCAA Academic Qualifier and have learned valuable lessons pertaining to mutual respect, diversity, and the perseverance and skills attained with a good work ethic.
 A member of the team will become a disciplined person, a successful athlete, and an educated student who will incorporate MVA teachings on and off the court that in turn will prepare him for the next phase of his life.